micwade-aws/micwade-aws/README.md

 ### Hi there 👋

 I'm a software development manager at AWS.
 I've helped build 🔨 several large services within AWS to provide networking and storage services to EC2 customers.
-These days I'm focused on the development of a new Machine Learning offering called [Inferentia](https://aws.amazon.com/machine-learning/inferentia/).
-Inferentia is useful for inference, but you'll need the [AWS Neuron SDK](https://github.com/aws/aws-neuron-sdk).
+These days I'm focused on the development of a new Machine Learning offerings called [Inferentia](https://aws.amazon.com/machine-learning/inferentia/) and [Trainium](https://aws.amazon.com/machine-learning/trainium/).
+Inferentia and Trainium are useful for inference and training, but you'll need the [AWS Neuron SDK](https://github.com/aws/aws-neuron-sdk).

 🤔 Want to help with [AWS Neuron SDK](https://github.com/aws/aws-neuron-sdk)?
 📫 Cool.
 Reach out or start by providing some feedback on the project.